-The purpose the Overton Graduate Fellowship is to assist graduate students with demonstrated academic excellence in their pursuit of postgraduate CLU education in Economics.
+The purpose the Overton Graduate Fellowship is to assist graduate students with demonstrated academic excellence in their pursuit of postgraduate Cal Lutheran education in Economics.
 It is awarded in instances of superior academic achievement and the amount of each individual Fellowship award varies.

 Overton Summer Research Scholars in Economics

-SURF is a summer research program for high achieving undergraduates in economics.
+This summer research program for high achieving undergraduates in economics.
 These internships are open to undergraduates of any university and will be awarded for superior academic achievement.
-SURF provides an opportunity for potential MS Economics students to preview the pertinents of economic research.
+It provides an opportunity for potential MS Economics students to preview the pertinents of economic research.
 Learn more

 The Overton Prize in Economics

-This Overton Prize is awarded for outstanding work by a CLU undergraduate student in Economics whose academic work is of singularly high quality -- as demonstrated by overall academic performance and/or completion of an honors project.
+This Overton Prize is awarded for outstanding work by a Cal Lutheran undergraduate student in Economics whose academic work is of singularly high quality — as demonstrated by overall academic performance and/or completion of an honors project.
 Recipients are chosen by faculty nomination and election.
 The award includes a certificate, a transcript notation and a cash prize.